Germany reports rise of child sex abuse, depiction of abuse

 According to the report, known cases of child sexual abuse rose by 6.3% last year to more than 15,500.
 The annual figures only cover the fraction of cases that police are aware of — the real figures are expected to be much higher, said Holger Muench, the head of Germany’s Federal Criminal Police Office.

-Authorities estimate that one to two students per each school class in Germany are affected by sexual violence.
+Authorities estimate that one to two students per school class in Germany are affected by sexual violence.

 Muench also said that more people are reporting suspicions of child abuse than in the past.